zrepl/zrepl/docs/configuration/jobs.rst

 There is also a ``manual`` snapshotting type, which covers the following use cases:

-* Existing infrastructure for automatic snapshots: you only want to use zrepl for replication.
+* Separate ``snap`` job or external infrastructures for automatic snapshots: you want to use this zrepl job for replication.
 * Run scripts before and after taking snapshots (like locking database tables).
   We are working on better integration for this use case: see :issue:`74`.